danielsanchez93/danielsanchez93/README.md

   - How to use a katana ⚔ (really)

 # 🔭 I’m currently working on:
-  - 👻 Spooky Helper by Narwhalcorn
+  - 👋 Sign Language Game for VR
   - 🤖 Twitch bot as stream assistant with waifus
   - 👨‍🦽👩‍🦽 Accesibility bundle for Unity
   - 📹 Online career as streamer